Map implemented as a linked-list of key-value pairs ("Associations").

 .

-Internally, the map is represented as an array of AssocList
+Internally, the map is backed by an array of AssocList

 (buckets).

-the current capacity when the expected bucket list size grows beyond a
+The array doubles in size when the expected bucket list size grows beyond a fixed threshold.

 For maps without amortization, see TrieMap